Few groups experience the burden of chronic disease more than people with mental illness.

-We are conducting a scoping and co-design study with CMOs that provide support to people with mental illness in NSW.
-This involves consumers, care providers, senior managers and executives to co-design a feasible model for the provision of preventive care in CMOs that can be adapted to the resource availability of different service contexts.
+We conducted a scoping and co-design study with CMOs that support people with mental illness in NSW.
+This involved working with consumers, care providers, senior managers and executives to co-design a feasible model for the provision of preventive care in CMOs that can be adapted to the resource availability of different service contexts.

-The project team will include consumer representatives from the Mental Health Coordinating Council and NSW Mental Health Commission.
+The project team included consumer representatives from the Mental Health Coordinating Council and NSW Mental Health Commission.

-- A comprehensive picture of the preventive care that is currently being provided by CMOs, the potential barriers, facilitators to its provision, and the mechanisms that could be used to enhance the systematic provision of such care
+- A comprehensive picture of the preventive care currently provided by CMOs, the potential barriers, facilitators to its provision, and the mechanisms that could help enhance the systematic provision of such care

-- A feasible, cost-effective model for the provision of preventive health care for people with mental illness who are receiving treatment through CMOs
+- A feasible, cost-effective model for the provision of preventive health care for people with mental illness receiving treatment through CMOs

-- The pilot testing of the model with one large state-wide CMO service during the final year of the project.
+- A pilot test of the model with one large state-wide CMO service.

-This project addresses the question of how community managed organisations (CMOs) can help reduce the inequitable burden of chronic disease experienced by people with mental illness; with findings relevant to the policy and practice of both government agencies and CMOs.
+This project addressed the question of how CMOs can help reduce the inequitable burden of chronic disease experienced by people with mental illness; with findings relevant to the policy and practice of both government agencies and CMOs.

-A feasible, cost-effective model for the provision of preventive health care for people with mental illness who are receiving treatment through CMOs will be identified, with relevance to CMOs nationally.
+It identified a feasible, cost-effective model for the provision of preventive health care for people with mental illness receiving treatment through CMOs that has relevance to CMOs nationally.